Your Dublin Travel Guide – Amazing things to see and do

 Check out our dedicated blog on Famous Irish Authors who helped promote Irish tourism.

 Also, a unique thing you’ll discover about Dublin is the variety of buskers on Grafton Street.
-Grafton Street is one of the main areas of shopping in the city and the buskers that you’ll see and hear really define the atmosphere.
+Grafton Street is one of the main areas of shopping in the city and the buskers that you’ll see and hear really define the atmosphere, creating a unique experience.

 Not just that but the people are so welcoming and will leave you feeling an incredible warmth.
 The best thing about Irish people is they will be just as interested in you, are you are in them.
 Irish people love to chat and joke, so you’ll always be sure to have a good time with them.
 The people and hospitality alone are one of the best reasons to visit Dublin.